quicwg/base-drafts/draft-ietf-quic-transport.md

 The "QUIC EXTENSION Frame Types" registry governs a 16-bit space.
 Values are assigned using the Expert Review policy {{!RFC8126}}.
-Registrations can be provisional or non-provisional.
-Non-provisional registrations can only be made with the inclusion of a specification, as defined by the Specification Required policy {{!RFC8126}}.
+Registrations can be provisional or permanent.
+Permanent registrations can only be made with the inclusion of a specification, as defined by the Specification Required policy
+{{!RFC8126}}.
 Provisional registrations can be removed at the discretion of the assigned expert after 1 year unless they are renewed.
 Provisional registrations do not require that a specification be referenced.

 Registrations MUST include the following fields: